 1) What is Virtualisation?

-2) How Virtualisation works
+2) How Virtualisation Works

 3) Types of Virtualisation

-4) Conclusion
+6) Conclusion

 What is Virtualisation?

-Virtualisation is a revolutionary technology that transforms the traditional approach to computing by abstracting physical resources and creating virtual instances.
+Virtualisation, one of the fundamental cloud computing terms, is a revolutionary technology that transforms the traditional approach to computing by abstracting physical resources and creating virtual instances.
 At its core, Virtualisation involves the emulation of hardware, allowing multiple virtual environments to coexist on a single physical system.
 This innovative concept spans various domains, including servers, storage, desktops, and networks.

 In server Virtualisation, a physical server is partitioned into multiple virtual machines, each operating independently with its own operating system and applications.
 This optimisation of server resources enhances efficiency and reduces hardware costs.
 Desktop Virtualisation extends this principle to end-user computing, providing flexibility and centralised management.